‘I’m going to give that to my son one day’: Micah Parsons, Patrick Mahomes share admiration with jersey swap

-KANSAS CITY, Kan. — Dallas Cowboys LB Micah Parsons had a career day against the Kansas City Chiefs.
+KANSAS CITY, Mo.
+(WDAF) — Dallas Cowboys LB Micah Parsons had a career day against the Kansas City Chiefs.

 He racked up four tackles, two TFLs, and two sacks as he earned eight sacks on the season, the most by a Cowboys rookie since DeMarcus Ware in 2005.